calband/calchart/README.md

 and how formations to flow.
 It is used to animate a show, and to print out continuity (poop sheets).

-Calchart uses several open source tools for building an executable for a target system.
-There are different UI windowing systems (like Cocoa for Mac, or GNOME for linux, or QT for cross platform), but wxWidgets was chosen as a good balance of features, cross-platform, and support.
-This allows one version to be built on Windows/MacOS/Linux, but also means that proprietary UI Kits like iOS would be difficult to support, requiring a complete rewrite.
-Currently, Calchart uses wxWidgets version 3.1.

 Calchart also has an internal compiling language for interpreting the continuity commands into movement.
 This language description is converted into source code using bison and flex.
 The Calchart documentation is done with a